-We have a quorum for the purpose of conducting business.
+We have five members present; we have a quorum for the purpose of conducting business.

-Mr. Gibbs: If you would please rise for the Pledge of Allegiance.
+Mr. Gibbs: Will you please rise for the pledge of allegiance.

-Mr. Gibbs: I assume everyone has had an opportunity to review the minutes from the May 2nd meeting.
-If so, I will entertain a motion or corrections.
+Mr. Gibbs: I assume everyone on the Board has had a chance to review the minutes from January 3rd, if so, I will entertain a motion or corrections.

-Mr. Kirchoff: I would move that we approve that we approve the minutes as amended.
+Mr. McPhail: I move we approve the minutes from January 3, as presented.

-Mr. Gibbs: I have a motion and a second, all those in favor signify by saying aye, opposed, motion carries.
+Mr. Gibbs: I have a motion and a second, all those in favor signify by saying aye, opposed, motion is carried.

 OATH OF TESTIMONY